Research shows breast cancer is more likely to come back after treatment in women who had:

-Local recurrence can be treated with a mastectomy if a lumpectomy was originally performed or radiation if a mastectomy has been performed.
+- Local recurrence can be treated with a mastectomy if a lumpectomy was originally performed or radiation if a mastectomy has been performed.

-Regional breast recurrence is rare.
+- Regional breast recurrence is rare.
 Treatment may include a combination of surgery, medication, and radiation.

-Before treatment begins for metastatic breast cancer, the patient should be well-informed of all her options, including the risks and benefits of treatment.
+Before treatment begins for metastatic breast cancer, the patient should be well-informed of all their options, including the risks and benefits of treatment.
 The focus of treatment for metastatic cancer is on extending life and having a good quality of life rather than cure.

 Women are encouraged to continually reevaluate their breast cancer treatment plan and talk with their health care providers about whether treatment is helping their quality of life.
 During this time, women should take the best possible care of themselves by:

-Getting enough rest.
+- Getting enough rest.

-Seeking out emotional support when needed.
+- Seeking out emotional support when needed.

-Possibly making plans in the event their condition worsens.
+- Possibly making plans in the event their condition worsens.